DiscountingCashFlows/readthedocs/docs/source/index.rst

 .. note::

    Please note that our website does not try to bypass the **Due Diligence** required before commiting to purchase a company and does not offer financial advice.
-We recommed users to get informed about the company, their business model and try to come up with their own projections for each company.
+We recommed users to get informed about the company and its business model and try to come up with their own projections for each company.

 Model Code Editor
 ---------------------